HatemSelim94/PCL-App/README.md

 Templates parameter: Point type
 ___
 Future work:
-- remove switch and if statements.
+- remove switch and if statements
-- add comments, algorithms, functions  and exception handling
+- add comments, new features and functions  and exceptions handling
 - update layout to accommodate new features
 - improve README file and code diagram